• Published January 23, 2025

 5. Remember there’s no one-size-fits-all solution, and you must keep evolving.

-In an effort to find quick solutions, it’s easy to think there’s a one-size-fits-all answer to inclusion in the workplace. .
+In an effort to find quick solutions, it’s easy to think there’s a one-size-fits-all answer to creating a workplace that includes everyone.
 If an approach works at one organization, then it should work just as well at another.
 But context matters.
 After all, what is an inclusive work culture good for if it’s in name only?

 In the real world, isolated gestures or rigid ideas about inclusivity break down quickly.
-That’s because different employees face different experiences or barriers, and because everyone holds a unique combination of social identities.
-A policy solely focused on hiring women into more senior positions, for instance, can oversimplify the specific challenges faced by women of color or transgender women.
-Similarly, offering an unconscious bias training alone won’t address systemic issues with unequal pay or promotion opportunities at your organization.
+That’s because different employees face different experiences or barriers, and because everyone is unique.
+A policy solely focused on hiring women into more senior positions, for instance, can oversimplify the specific challenges faced by specific women, because women have varying individual experiences.
+Similarly, offering leadership development training alone won’t address systemic issues with unequal pay or promotion opportunities at your organization.
 A holistic approach and continual focus on building belonging at work and inclusive work culture is required.

 Furthermore, it’s critical to remember that the definition of inclusion — and our understanding of how to foster it — is constantly evolving.
-In the last few years, for example, organizations have had to reckon with new challenges like equipping managers to lead remote teams and adapt to the hybrid workplace.
+In recent years, for example, organizations have had to reckon with new challenges like equipping managers to lead remote teams and adapt to the hybrid workplace.

 It’s important to continually review and update your policies and practices, always through the lens of building greater inclusion in the workplace.